dialog-semiconductor/BLE_SDK6_examples/LPCCSE_Multirole/Readme.md

 * P1,P2 -> DA14531 peripheral
 * C1 -> Phone central

-**Use case 1:** The flow of this use-case is mentioned below.
-Basically the central starts to scan first, then two peripherals start to advertise and get connected to the central.

-<ins>Connection</ins>
-- First C0 starts to scan
-- P1 advertises and gets connected
-- P2 advertises and gets connected
-- P0 advertises
-- C1 connects to P0

-<ins>Disconnection<ins>
-- C1 disconnects
-- P0 advertises
-- C1 connects to P0 again

-**Note**: While using iPhone, if you wish to disconnect C1 from DA14531 device, please check the iPhone bluetooth settings as the phone might have to be disconnected from there.
-Once it disconnects, you will see P0 advertising again while being connected to P1 and P2.
-For Android, you can use any BLE scanner app to connect and disconnect.

-**Use case 2:** The flow of this use-case is mentioned below.
+**Use case:** The flow of this use-case is mentioned below.
 Basically the peripherals starts to advertise first and then the Central starts scan process, and it finds and connects to 2 peripherals.

 <ins>Connection<ins>
 - P1 is advertising